-I know of workplace professionals who spend their time with street kids during weekends.
+I know of workplace professionals who spend their time with street kids on weekends.
 They teach them reading and mathematics.

-If you are inspired by the communal act of giving, there are things you can do.
-We can show our love for the community by joining those who are already doing it.
+If the communal act of giving inspires you, there are things you can do.
+We can show our love for the community by joining those already doing it.
 So, here are a few steps.